 Prerequisites: BIO115, 116, and CHE101SN, 102, or CHE111, 112.

 BIO 312 - Invertebrate Zoology

-A survey of the structure, function, classification and behavior of animals without backbones.
+(4 credits; alternate years, consult department) A survey of the structure, function, classification and behavior of animals without backbones.
 Special attention is given to those which are parasitic in nature.